-Gift from Bauer Trust for 2010 MHS Lee Academy Exhibit
+Gift from Bauer Trust for 2010 MHS Lee's Academy Exhibition

 The Erwin Bauer Charitable Trust will once again be an underwriter of an important MHS project.
-An exhibit on the history of Frederick Lee's Academy, and the development of academic academies in Connecticut during the 19th century will open at the Lee Academy in June 2010.
-The Lee Academy is a significant historic structure and an important element in Madison's history.
-The exhibit will interpret the original use of the academy through archival images, documents and artifacts.
-Funds from the Bauer Trust will cover the costs to assemble, produce and install text panels, didactic labels and photographs.
+An exhibit on the history of Lee's Academy and the development of academic academies in Connecticut during the nineteenth century will open at Lee's Academy in June 2010.
+Lee's Academy is a significant historic structure and an important element in Madison's history.
+The exhibit will interpret the original use of the academy through archival images, documents, and artifacts.
+Funds from the Bauer Trust will cover the costs to assemble, produce, and install text panels, labels, and photographs.
 The Erwin C. Bauer Charitable Trust is a private foundation that supports a range of public and charitable projects and organizations created for the benefit of residents of Madison.
 The MHS is proud to be supported by the Bauer Trust.